CTC (TV station): 2017 – Demolition of Watson studios proposed

-In December 2016 Southern Cross Austereo lodged a planning application with the ACT Government to demolish the CTC studios, administration and playout facility to make way for a residential development.
-The proposed studio campus demolition comes just over a year after WIN television closed its Canberra studios at Kingston, moving its offices to the industrial suburb of Fyshwick.
+In December 2016, Southern Cross Austereo lodged a planning application with the ACT Government to demolish the CTC studios, administration and playout facility to make way for a residential development.
+The proposed studio campus demolition comes just over a year after WIN Television closed its Canberra studios at Kingston, moving its offices to the industrial suburb of Fyshwick.
 The trend of vast television estates making way for residential developments has been seen in Sydney, Melbourne and Perth.
 In 2009 however, a planned redevelopment of the original ATV studios at Nunawading in Melbourne was cancelled due to a slump in property prices.

-In September 2018 Southern Cross Austereo announced it would transfer its Canberra-based broadcast playout to NPC Media, a joint venture between the Nine and Seven Networks.
-CTC would move remaining employees to a leased office facility in Canberra.
+In September 2018, Southern Cross Austereo announced it would transfer its Canberra-based broadcast playout to NPC Media, a joint venture between the Nine and Seven Networks.
+CTC, via Southern Cross Austereo, would move remaining employees to a leased office facility in Canberra.
 The changes were expected to be completed by 30 June 2020.

 2020 – Demolition of Watson studios

-In August 2020 demolition of the entire studio site at Watson was completed to make way for a housing development.
+In August 2020, demolition of the entire CTC and Southern Cross Austereo studio site at Watson was completed to make way for a housing development.
 The demolition marked the end of 46 years as Canberra's home of television and Australia's first colour television station.

-2021 - Switch back to Channel 10
+2021 – Switch back to Network 10 programming

-In March 2021, it was announced that SCA's partner Nine Network would be switching its affiliation back to former long-term partner WIN Television.
-With this announcement, SCA was effectively stripped of its 5-year agreement with Nine.
-In response SCA entered affiliation talks with former long-term partner Network 10, with further confirmation that CTC would switch back to Channel 10 programming as part of a 2-year network deal from 1 July 2021.
+On 12 March 2021, Nine announced that it would return to WIN Television as its regional affiliate in most markets beginning on 1 July 2021, in a deal that would last at least seven years.
+This has ended SCA's five-year agreement with the Nine Network.
+On 25 June 2021, SCA and Network 10 announced a two-year affiliation deal in regional Queensland, which is serviced by the station TNQ, Southern NSW, which is serviced by this station, CTC, and regional Victoria, which is serviced by the stations GLV and BCV, which introduced 10 Shake to regional areas, including Southern NSW and the ACT, for the very first time and it broadcasts on Channel 54, as well as Sky News Regional which launched on 1 August 2021 and it broadcasts on Channel 56.
+On this station and on the whole network, Aspire TV ceased to broadcast on 31 July 2021, to accommodate Sky News Regional.

+2024 – Network 10 resumes ownership

+On 17 December 2024, Southern Cross Austereo announced the sale of their regional television licenses in Regional Queensland, Southern NSW/ACT and Regional Victoria over to their affiliate Network 10.
+The sale was completed on 1 March 2025.